nettings/medianet/CONFIGURATION.md

 ```

 ### providing an AirPlay sink with shairport-sync
 Thanks to Mike Brady and his helpful attitude towards accepting a JACK
-backend to shairport-sync, AirPlay audio can now be fully integrated into a
+backend to shairport-sync, AirPlay and Airplay2 audio can now be fully
-medianet audio system.
-You do not need an Apple device to use this audio
+integrated into a medianet audio system.

+You do not need an Apple device to use this audio source - a number of
-source - a number of free Android apps are available to stream AirPlay, and
+free Android apps are available to stream AirPlay, and it is also
-it is also supported by PulseAudio with its RAOP sink and source.
+supported by PulseAudio with its RAOP sink and source.
 ```
 {
 	"unit"    : "mn_shairport-sync",
 	"type"    : "service",
-	"enabled" : 0,
+	"enabled" : 1,
 	"jackName": "shairport-sync",
 	"inPorts" : [],
 	"outPorts": [